jewelsofthought/neshama/site/posts/freedom/week_2/gevurah_tz.md

 People all over the world do that every day.
 They’re afraid of not having enough money, of missing the bus, of speaking in public.
 Instead of letting go to the One who created everything, they somehow think it’s a safer bet to take things into their own hands and manage their lives “independently.”
 But that leads to fear-driven behaviour.
 At the highest level of the chain, we could call that neurotic behaviour&mdash;putting our real fears into things like the bus and having to give a presentation at work.
 Down the chain, there are states like anxiety disorder ... paranoia ... a whole slew of painful ways to live.

+{One could also call it a from of idol worship.
+Instead of fearing G-d, we fear the "god of money", hoping he will be generous towards us; or the "god of sex", hoping she will bring love to us; or the "god of spirituality", and hope she will show us the path to enlightenment and peace. }

 Your other choice is to fear G-d.
 If that’s your guiding light, you’ll be freed of all other anxiety!
 I don’t mean to say you shouldn’t be responsible and cautious where necessary.
 What I am saying is that when you experience healthy fear, or awe, then your other worries dissipate and disappear.

+{Healthy fear: Balanced fear.
+There are two types of fear, the one imagined, and emotional, the other, in response to a threat.
+For instance, a feeling of terror upon encountering a spider stems from imagined feeling of panic, that will express themselves emotionally.
+Yet their are spiders that carry toxins that can harm us, but not all spiders.
+That is the real threat.}

 This basic element of fear or awe can also be framed as hatred or opposition.
 It doesn’t function only in isolation, but plays itself out together with all our other emotional attributes.
 Take it in combo with love, for example.